 |

-April 2012 Our paper titled “Ex vivo gene delivery to
+April 2012 Our paper, titled "Ex vivo gene delivery to

-hepatocytes: techniques, challenges, and underlying mechanisms” is published online in
+hepatocytes: techniques, challenges, and underlying mechanisms," is

-the journal Annals of Biomedical Engineering. |
+in the journal Annals of Biomedical Engineering. |

 |